wenhwu/awesome-remote-sensing-change-detection/README.md

 #### With label
 - 2021.[URB3DCD](https://ieee-dataport.org/open-access/urb3dcd-urban-point-clouds-simulated-dataset-3d-change-detection)
-The dataset is based on LoD2 models of the first and second districts of Lyon  (https://geo.data.gouv.fr/datasets/0731989349742867f8e659b4d70b707612bece89), France.
+The dataset is based on LoD2 models of [the first and second districts of Lyon](https://geo.data.gouv.fr/datasets/0731989349742867f8e659b4d70b707612bece89), France.
 To conduct fair qualitative and quantitative evaluation of point clouds change detection techniques.
 This first version of the dataset is composed of point clouds at a challenging low resolution of around 0.5 points/meter².
 Paper: [de Gélis et al.2021](https://www.mdpi.com/2072-4292/13/13/2629)

 - 2021.[SYSU-CD](https://github.com/liumency/SYSU-CD)
 The dataset contains 20000 pairs of 0.5-m aerial images of size 256×256 taken between the years 2007 and 2014 in Hong Kong.The main types of changes in the dataset include: (a) newly built urban buildings; (b) suburban dilation; (c) groundwork before construction; (d) change of vegetation; (e) road expansion; (f) sea construction.
 Paper: [Shi et al.2021](https://ieeexplore.ieee.org/document/9467555)